martinomamic/RSSReader/README.md

 2. Open the project in Xcode
 3. Build and run

-Makefile can be leverage as well: `make project`
+Makefile can be leverage as well, run from root: `make project`

 ### Development Tools